 Our Instrument Picnics also provide a sense of community, with the opportunity to connect with other local parents and carers.
 Our approach is friendly and accessible to people from all backgrounds.

 Sessions run once a week in Okehampton and Honiton and are free to attend.
+Sessions run in 5 week blocks, you can check our calendar to see when the next session is.

 This project is supported by Youth Music and The Ragdoll Foundation.